loda-lang/loda-programs/programs/oeis/list5.md

 * [A282050](http://oeis.org/A282050) ([program](282/A282050.asm)): Coefficients in q-expansion of (E_4^2 - E_2*E_6)/1008, where E_2, E_4, E_6 are the Eisenstein series shown in A006352, A004009, A013973, respectively.
 * [A282057](http://oeis.org/A282057) ([program](282/A282057.asm)): Odd numbers n such that for all k >= 1 the numbers n*4^k - 1 and n*4^k + 1 do not form a twin prime pair.
 * [A282079](http://oeis.org/A282079) ([program](282/A282079.asm)): Number of n-element subsets of [n+2] having an even sum.
+* [A282088](http://oeis.org/A282088) ([program](282/A282088.asm)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 553", based on the 5-celled von Neumann neighborhood.
 * [A282097](http://oeis.org/A282097) ([program](282/A282097.asm)): Coefficients in q-expansion of (3*E_2*E_4 - 2*E_6 - E_2^3)/1728, where E_2, E_4, E_6 are the Eisenstein series shown in A006352, A004009, A013973, respectively.
 * [A282099](http://oeis.org/A282099) ([program](282/A282099.asm)): Coefficients in q-expansion of (E_2^2*E_4 - 2*E_2*E_6 + E_4^2)/1728, where E_2, E_4, E_6 are the Eisenstein series shown in A006352, A004009, A013973, respectively.
 * [A282123](http://oeis.org/A282123) ([program](282/A282123.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 430", based on the 5-celled von Neumann neighborhood.